Contributed by Ryan Wheeler

 3) Practical—the word “museum” creates considerable confusion as people come here expecting a more typical museum experience.
 While we are happy to have people come for tours and events (and classes, of course!) we are a pretty disappointing experience to a growing number of casual visitors.
 As we become more well-known in the area more people have become curious about what is inside the building and come in to find out.

 In his gift letter to the Board of Trustees and the Academy administrators in 1901 Robert S. Peabody shared that he did not want to create a museum on campus, but rather to find ways to introduce students to the fields of archaeology and anthropology.
-We’ve come to recognized the prescience and vision of Peabody’s original idea for our institution.
+We’ve come to recognize the prescience and vision of Peabody’s original idea for our institution.
 We trust the name change will help avoid confusion and emphasize our commitment to teaching and learning on campus and beyond.